youhaoxi/XploreLab-agent/README.md

 Please refer to [`docker/README.md`](./docker/README.md) for a streamlined Docker-based setup with interactive frontend.

-### Quickstart
+### Quick Start

-#### 1. Configure Environment Variables

-Youtu-Agent ships with an API key compatible with OpenAI format and built-in configurations.
+Youtu-agent ships with built-in configurations.

-#### 2. Run the First Example

 For example, the default config (`configs/agents/default.yaml`) defines a simple agent equipped with a search tool:

 ```yaml
 defaults: